A computational approach to exponential-type variable-order fractional differential equations: Introduction

 The numerical treatment of integral and differential equations with these VO operators turns out to be more challenging.
 This is due to the lack of an explicit time-domain representation for Scarpi's operators.
-In fact, while for VO operators defined in the time domain there exists a plethora of well-established numerical techniques to solve the corresponding VO fractional differential equations (VO-FDEs) (see, for instance, \cite{DuSunWang2022,SunChenLiChen2022,ZayernouriKarniadakis2015,ZengZhangKarniadakis2015,ZhaoSunKarniadakis2015,ZhengWang2020,ZhuangLiuAnhTurner2009}) the same does not apply to our case.
-It is therefore necessary to develop some brand new approaches to tackle VO-FDEs in this new framework.
+In fact, while for VO operators defined in the time domain there exists well-established numerical techniques to solve the corresponding VO fractional differential equations (VO-FDEs) (see, for instance, \cite{DuSunWang2022,SunChenLiChen2022,ZayernouriKarniadakis2015,ZengZhangKarniadakis2015,ZhaoSunKarniadakis2015,ZhengWang2020,ZhuangLiuAnhTurner2009}) the same does not apply to our case.
+It is therefore necessary to develop some specific approaches to tackle VO-FDEs in this new framework.

 The aim of this work is to provide a further characterisation of VO operators defined in the LT domain.
 In particular, we will expand on some preliminary results in \cite{GarrappaGiustiMainardi2021}, originally presented only as numerical experiments, providing precise statements and rigorous proofs.
 Moreover, we will investigate suitable numerical tools to solve VO-FDEs involving these operators.
-Specifically, we will discuss convolution quadrature rules based on Lubich's pivotal works \cite{Lubich1988a,Lubich1988b,Lubich2004} and, hence, a VO generalisation of the Gr\"unwald-Letnikov (GL) scheme.
+Specifically, we will discuss convolution quadrature rules based on Lubich's fundamental works \cite{Lubich1988a,Lubich1988b,Lubich2004}.
 A detailed error analysis will also be presented in order to evaluate weights of the convolution quadrature rule accurately.

-Although a multitude of VO functions $\alpha(t)$ can be considered, in this work we will focus solely on those of exponential type, thus expanding and building upon previous research \cite{GarrappaGiustiMainardi2021}.
-The rationale behind this choice is the fact that such a behaviour provides a smooth transition between an initial order $\alpha_1$ to a final order $\alpha_2$ and the dependence of $\alpha(t)$ on the three parameters (initial and final orders, and the transition ratio) is flexible enough to find potential applications in a wide variety of scenarios.
-Nonetheless, the general analysis presented here can be easily applied, albeit with minor technical differences, to other VO functions.
+Although several VO functions $\alpha(t)$ can be considered, in this work we will focus solely on those of exponential type, thus expanding and building upon previous research \cite{GarrappaGiustiMainardi2021}.
+The rationale behind this choice is the fact that such a behaviour provides a smooth transition between an initial order $\alpha_1$ to a final order $\alpha_2$ and the dependence of $\alpha(t)$ on the three parameters (initial and final orders, and the transition ratio) is flexible enough to find potential applications in a wide variety of situations.
+Nonetheless, the general analysis presented here can be applied, albeit with some technical differences, to other VO functions.